Thanksgiving weather forecast: Mild for many, rainy in the East

 Right now, rain is most likely in southern and eastern areas, primarily southeast of Interstate 95 in Massachusetts, Rhode Island and Connecticut.
 The Berkshires and most of northern/western New England may see gradual improvement after lunchtime Thursday after a night and early morning of heavy downpours if the system is fast-moving.

 Alternatively, there’s a chance the system is so slow that it doesn’t even arrive on Thursday, sparing most areas any rainfall and delaying it until Thursday night into Friday.
-In that case, temperatures will be warmer.
+In that case, temperatures will be higher.

 A fresh breeze will be prevalent in southern New England, where a few spots might hit 60 degrees.
 Otherwise, lower 40s north and west with 50s in between.
 Exact temperatures will depend on where the cold front sets up.